HarshineeSriram/Image-Content-Filtration/README.md

 From the GitHub repository listed above, a list of URLs was retrieved [this is the code][].
-After this, duplicate images i.e. images with different filenames but same content were removed, which can also be viewed in the same page.
+After this, duplicate images i.e. images with different filenames but the same content were removed, which can also be viewed on the same page.
 For safe images, one snippet of the scraping process (which includes [Lorem Picsum][]), can be found [here][].
 Duplicate images were removed in a fashion similar to that described [here][this is the code].